Financial Services > Tuition Cost

 One and two day classes are excluded from refunds after the beginning session.
 In order to receive a refund, a student must first have contacted their advisor to complete the drop/withdraw process.
 Refund checks are issued by mail by the College Business Office.
 If the student has an unpaid balance owed to the college the refund will be reduced by the amount of the unpaid balance.

 Students who have credit balances will receive a refund within 30 days.

 Extenuating circumstances may be considered when a student uses the Withdrawal Appeals process.
 A student asking for an exception to a withdrawal deadline or to tuition/fee charges assessed to them may submit a written appeal request.
-The request should include the students name and current mailing address, the situation the student is hoping to have evaluated (i.e. change of grade or refund of charges), the reason the situation developed (including supporting documentation, if available) and the student’s signature.
+The request should include the student’s name and current mailing address, the situation the student is hoping to have evaluated (i.e. change of grade or refund of charges), the reason the situation developed (including supporting documentation, if available) and the student’s signature.
 The Appeals Panel convenes monthly and requests received by the 10th of each month are evaluated that same month.
 Mail Appeal requests to: Withdrawal Appeals Panel, Mid-Plains Community College, 601 West State Farm Road, North Platte, NE 69101.